Crossed modular categories and the Verlinde formula for twisted conformal blocks: Moduli stacks of covers of curves

 where the top horizontal map is given by

 We think of $FN\wtilde{\xi_{f,\pmb{\gamma}}}$ as the open part of $N\wtilde{\xi_{f,\pmb{\gamma}}}$ obtained by deleting the hyperplane bundles of zero sections corresponding to the decomposition (\ref{eq:normal bundle tilde xi_f,gamma}) of the normal bundle into line bundles.
 The hyperplane bundles which are deleted are parameterized by the contracted edges $E(X)\setminus f^*E(Y)$.
-They give one set of boundary divisors on $N\wtilde{\xi_{f,\pmb\gamma}}$ that we will need to consider.
+They give one set of boundary divisors on $N\wtilde{\xi_{f,\pmb\gamma}}$ that we will need to consider and these type of divisors will be referred to as {\em hyperplane bundle divisors}.
 We will need to consider another set of boundary divisors in \S\ref{ss:specalongclutch} below.